 While these are fundamental protections and do not go far enough to provide a happy life for a breeder dog, they are a necessary step in the right direction.

-Puppy Mills and Rescues
+Puppy Mills and Animal Shelters

 One of the real tragedies of puppy mills is the fate of millions of animals that are not sold.
 These dogs are often left with animal shelters that are already overflowing or abandoned on the streets.
 Millions of pets are euthanized every year because of overcrowding.
 Nearly a quarter of the animals in shelters are purebred, many from puppy mills.
 Consider adopting a shelter dog or cat.